layilin/SP23-33852/_texts/sc-page094.md

 [94]()

 - With sweet abundance.
 As on Lincoln-plains, [130]
 - \(Ye plains of Lincoln sound your Dyer's praise!\)
-- When the lav'd snow-white flocks are numerous penn'd,
+- When the lav'd snow-white flocks are numerous penn'd;
 - The senior swains, with sharpen'd shears, cut off
 - The fleecy vestment; others stir the tar;
 - And some impress, upon their captives sides, [135]